 “What Other Solution Do I Have?”

-This may be a problem that your child has suffered with for a long time and possibly in conjunction with autism.
+This may be a problem that your child has suffered for a long time and possibly in conjunction with autism.
 In my opinion, you should be very careful with medications of any sort.
 This is especially true if you are taking one designed for temporary relief for an extended period of time.

 I don’t write this article to judge anyone.
 My own daughter was diagnosed with autism at the age of 3.
 It took many years to understand the medical and biochemical consequences of autism on her body.